-The American Commissioners who came to Newark endeavoured vainly to persuade Simcoe to declare openly against the claims of the Western Indians, but the policy of his government was neutrality.
-Three prominent Quakers of Philadelphia-Parish, Elliot and Savary-had been deputed to accompany the commissioners as special friends of the Indians, but in Simcoe's opinion, who knew the men, to cajole the Indians out of their lands, as Wayne threatened to take them by force.
+The American Commissioners who came to Newark endeavored vainly to persuade Simcoe to declare openly against the claims of the Western Indians, but the policy of his government was neutrality.
+Three prominent Quakers of Philadelphia-Parish, Elliot and Savary-had been deputed to accompany the commissioners as special friends of the

+Indians.
+In Simcoe's opinion, who knew the men, their real purpose was to cajole the Indians out of their lands, since Wayne had threatened to take them by force.
 The Indians were shrewd enough to see through these professed pious friends, and would not allow their presence before a treaty was made.